KyleSanchezVanderbilt/SignLanguageInterpreter/app/src/main/java/com/example/signlanguageinterpreter/README.md

 ## Purpose

 The purpose of this app is to interpret sign language gestures using a pre-trained TensorFlow Lite model.
-The app captures gestures through the device's camera, processes the frames using OpenCV, and interprets the gestures to display the corresponding text.
+The app captures gestures through the device's camera, processes the frames using the observer, to interpret the gestures to display the corresponding text.

 ## Design Patterns